alefore/weblog/immutable-avl-trees.md

          / \
         F   G

-Once we find G, we simply replace it with a new AVL tree with head x:
+Once we find `G`, we simply replace it with a new AVL tree with head `x`:

       o
      / \